 Top Fast Fashion Stats (Editor’s Choice)

-- Nike is the world’s leading apparel company in terms of brand value.
+- Nike is still the leading apparel company in terms of brand value.

 - One-third of young women in the UK think an item of clothing is “old” after they’ve worn it once or twice.

-- The fast-fashion industry produces over 92 million tonnes of waste per year.
+- The industry produces over 92 million tonnes of waste per year.